ClojureBridge/drawing/curriculum/create-something.md

 ```

 It was a nice data structure.
-However, her `update` function was no more that simple.
+However, her `update` function was not that simple anymore.
 She needed to update all y values in the three maps.
 Ok, she already learned how to get and update the values in the map.
-There was a `assoc` function, which will change the value in a map, which was appeared in
+There was an `assoc` function, which will change the value in a map, which appeared in
 [More Functions](https://github.com/ClojureBridge/curriculum/blob/master/outline/functions2.md).
 (See [http://clojuredocs.org/clojure.core/assoc](http://clojuredocs.org/clojure.core/assoc) for more info)

-To iterate over the all element in the vector, Clojure has a few functions.
+To iterate over all elements in a vector, Clojure has a few functions.
 But, be careful.
-`update` function must return updated state.
+The `update` function must return the updated state.
 So, she used `for` for updating the state like this:

 ```clojure